Test Your Mental Health Awareness

-1. FALSE: One in every 5 Americans have a mental illness in their lifetime.
+1. TRUE/ FALSE: One in every 5 Americans have a mental illness in their lifetime.

-4. TRUE: Giving personal items away can be a warning sign an individual is contemplating suicide.
+4. TRUE FALSE: Giving personal items away can be a warning sign an individual is contemplating suicide.

-6. TRUE: Half of adults diagnosed with mental health disorders usually present by age 14 (according to the World Health Organization).
+6. TRUE FALSE: Half of adults diagnosed with mental health disorders usually present by age 14.

-7. TRUE: Bullying, obesity, witnessing violence, family history of depression are risk factors that can increase depression in children and adolescents.
+7. TRUE FALSE: Bullying, obesity, witnessing violence, family history of depression are risk factors that can increase depression in children and adolescents.

 “MENTAL ILLNESS IS A LACK OF WILL POWER.
 IT IS A WEAKNESS.”